 In the state of Texas, there are a few procedural things you must do after your car accident, including filing out the appropriate forms.
-The Texas Driver’s Crash Report (CR-2), which is known as the “blue form,” is one such requirement.
-However, there’s a lot more to it than that.
-Just know that this form may be a possibility in your case.
+The Texas Driver’s Crash Report (CR-2), which is known as the “Blue Form,” is one such requirement.
+In this article, we’ll explain what it is and how to avoid common mistakes.

-- There was an injury or death–if one of these events occurs, you must fill out a blue form.
+- If there was an injury or death–if one of these events occurs, you must fill out a Blue Form.

-- Or there was more than $1,000 worth of damage to either party’s property– this is pretty clear, but also know that even if there was no injury or death, if this value of damage was done, the car accident must be documented on a blue form.
+- Or if there appears to be more than $1,000 worth of damage to either party’s property– this is pretty clear, but also know that even if there was no injury or death, if this value of damage was done, you must fill out a Blue Form.

 The Breakdown of a Blue Form

 The form itself serves many purposes for all parties involved.
 Therefore, it is very thorough.
 When filling it out, you’ll have to complete all of the necessary sections:

 - Date of the crash

 - Vehicles involved

 - Driver’s statement (this is where you describe in narrative form what happened)

 - Signature attesting to details written on form

 The purpose of having all of these sections is to make sure every detail is accounted for after the accident.